JOR-Donegal/PGDip-HCT/README.md

 # HCT
-Landing page for hybrid cloud material
+Landing page for hybrid cloud material, to be taught as an e-delivery module.